Are submissions to present at the Symposium open yet? What’s the deadline to submit a proposal?

 The next Symposium is May 4, 2024, hosted by Stanford University.
 In 2025, we’ll be back at UC Berkeley.

 Who can present at the Symposium?

 Any student who is a member of their California Community College Honors Program during the 2023-24 academic year may present.
-If the student has transferred to another college/university before the Fall 2023 term, they may not present at the Symposium.
+If the student has transferred to another college/university before the Spring 2024 term, they may not present at the Symposium.